Electricity sector in Ireland: Electricity in the Republic of Ireland

-Electricity generators in the Republic of Ireland are ESB, Airtricity, Synergen (70% ESB), Edenderry Power, Endesa-Ireland and Huntstown (Viridian).
+Electricity generators in the Republic of Ireland are ESB, SSE, Synergen (70% ESB), Edenderry Power, Endesa-Ireland and Huntstown (Viridian).
 ESB owns the transmission and distribution networks.

 The transmission system operator is EirGrid plc, which assumed the role from ESB Networks on 1 July 2006.
 EirGrid ensures the safe, secure and economic operation of the high voltage electricity grid.
 EirGrid is owned by the Irish State and is established as a result of a government decision to create an independent organisation to carry out the transmission system operator function, in order to assist the liberalisation of Ireland's electricity industry and the development of a competitive market.

 The electricity industry is regulated by the Commission for Regulation of Utilities which also regulates the natural gas market.
 The functions and duties of the commission have been altered and expanded significantly by legislation transposing EU directives into Irish law.